lynnaloo/fireball/README.md

 [https://github.com/lynnaloo/fireball/wiki](https://github.com/lynnaloo/fireball/wiki)

-To deploy your application, create an account on `www.meteor.com` and run this command in the terminal:
+To deploy your application, create an account on `www.meteor.com` and sign up for a Galaxy account.
+Meteor now uses "pay-as-you-go" plans for the applications that you decide to host.
+If you decide to sign up for Galaxy, you can run this command in the terminal to deploy changes to your site:

 ```
 meteor deploy {your-app-name}.meteor.com